WDI-SEA/notes/05-node-express/node-intro/03packages.md

 ***Congratulations***, you've just installed and used your first third party node module!

 We installed nodemon globally, but most node packages will only be useful for specific projects.
-In this case, when you run ```npm install [package name]``` you want to make sure you're inside the directory of the project you want to use the package in, and leave of the ```-g``` flag.
+In this case, when you run ```npm install [package name]``` you want to make sure you're inside the directory of the project you want to use the package in, and leave off the ```-g``` flag.